Searching for trips..

 A sea day grants you the opportunity to spot whales and seabirds – and at night, the magical northern lights.

 Every adventure, no matter how grand, must eventually come to an end.
-You disembark in Akureyri, where on request you can transfer by chartered bus (T) (a six-hour drive that you must book in advance) to the Reykjavik city hall, taking home memories that will accompany you wherever your next adventure lies.
+You disembark in Akureyri, where on request you can transfer (T) by chartered bus (a six-hour drive that you must book in advance) to the bus stop Harpa Concert Hall and Conference Centre at Austurbakki, Reykjavík, taking home memories that will accompany you wherever your next adventure lies.

 All itineraries are for guidance only.
 Programs may vary depending on ice, weather, and wildlife conditions.
 Landings are subject to site availabilities, permissions, and environmental concerns per AECO regulations.
 Official sailing plans and landing slots are scheduled with AECO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
 The average cruising speed of our vessel is 10.5 knots.

-East Greenland, Scoresby Sund - Aurora Borealis reverse itinerary:
+East Greenland, Scoresby Sund - Aurora Borealis, Including Long Hikes reverse itinerary:

 All itineraries are for guidance only.
 Programs may vary depending on ice, weather, and wildlife conditions.
 Landings are subject to site availabilities, permissions, and environmental concerns per AECO regulations.
 Official sailing plans and landing slots are scheduled with AECO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
 The average cruising speed of our vessel is 10.5 knots.

 Every adventure, no matter how grand, must eventually come to an end.
-You disembark in Akureyri, where on request you can transfer by chartered bus (T) (a six-hour drive that you must book in advance) to the Reykjavik city hall, taking home memories that will accompany you wherever your next adventure lies.
+You disembark in Akureyri, where on request you can transfer (T) by chartered bus (a six-hour drive that you must book in advance) to the bus stop Harpa Concert Hall and Conference Centre at Austurbakki, Reykjavík, taking home memories that will accompany you wherever your next adventure lies.

 A sea day grants you the opportunity to spot whales and seabirds – and at night, the magical northern lights.